- Home

 15. Bend It Like Beckham (2002)

-In a bid to prevent her family from finding out, Jess uses elaborate excuses to hide her secret, while working through her romantic feelings for her football coach, Joe.
+In a bid to prevent her family from finding out, Jess uses elaborate excuses to hide her secret, while working through her feelings towards her football coach, Joe.

-Addressing cultural differences, gender, and sexuality issues, Bend It Like Beckham is an inspirational rom-com film about following your dreams and developing your own unique identity.
+Addressing cultural differences, gender, and sexuality, Bend It Like Beckham is an inspirational rom-com about following your dreams and developing your own identity.

 16. Letters to Juliet (2010)

-During a visit to Verona, Italy, with her very busy fiance, romantic-loving Sophie (Amanda Seyfried) visits the city’s famous wall where the heartbroken leave notes and letters seeking advice from Shakespeare’s tragic heroine, Juliet.
+During a visit to Verona, Italy, with her fiancé, romance-loving Sophie (Amanda Seyfried) visits the city’s famous wall where the heartbroken leave notes and letters seeking advice from Shakespeare’s tragic heroine, Juliet.

-It’s hard not to feel good after watching this heartwarming film that reminds us we’re never too old for love – and to always go after opportunities that come our way.
+It’s hard not to feel good after watching this heartwarming film that reminds us we’re never too old for love.

 Final thoughts…

-When we’re in need of a little pick-me-up, there’s sometimes nothing better than settling down for a cosy night in with a feel-good film.
+When we’re in need of a cosy night in and little pick-me-up, there’s nothing better than settling down and watching a feel-good film.

-Whether you’re in the mood for an uplifting musical, a comedy, or something to tug at the heartstrings a little bit, there’s a film out there for everyone to enjoy!
+Whether you’re in the mood for an uplifting musical, a comedy, or something to tug at the heartstrings, there’s a film out there for everyone to enjoy!

-If none of these films have taken your fancy, why not check out some of our other articles including, 18 movies everyone should see, 19 of the best comedy films, and 14 of the best romantic comedies?
+If none of these films take your fancy, why not check out some of the other articles on the film and TV section of our website, including; 19 movies everyone should see, 20 of the best comedy films, and 16 heartwarming romantic comedies?

 Francesca Williams is a lifestyle writer at Rest Less.
 She joined Rest Less in early 2021 after achieving a first-class degree in History at the University of Sheffield and qualifying as an NCTJ Gold Standard Journalist.
 Francesca writes across a range of lifestyle topics, specialising in health, history, and art and culture.
 In her spare time, Francesca likes to keep herself busy and enjoys going on walks, playing netball, going to the gym, getting involved with her local church, and socialising with friends and family.